buchanan-edwards/be.calc/bdd.md

 <small>
 N.B.
 The .NET world has tools such as NSpec, SpecFlow, and LightBDD.
 </small>

-***
+--

-## Mocha
+### Mocha and Chai

->Mocha is a feature-rich JavaScript test framework running on Node.js and in the browser, making asynchronous testing simple and fun.
+- Mocha is a feature-rich JavaScript test framework running on Node.js and in the browser, making asynchronous testing simple and fun.

-## Chai

->Chai is a BDD / TDD assertion library for node and the browser that can be delightfully paired with any javascript testing framework.
+- Chai is a BDD / TDD assertion library for node and the browser that can be delightfully paired with any javascript testing framework.

-***
+--

-## Summary
+### Summary

 The test framework, `mocha`, manages the tests and the test report.